dfintha/magicmake/README.md

 # magicmake

-## purpose
+## Short Description
-this is a GNU makefile, which explores the src folder, collects various sources, and provides various targets without the hassle to expand it when a new file or subfolder is added
+This is a GNU makefile, which explores the src folder, collects source files, and provides various targets without the hassle to expand it when a new file or subfolder is added.
+Each source file will be compiled into an object file, and object files will be linked together into a single source.

-## supported languages
+## Supported Languages
-* Assembly (.s)
+* x86 Assembly (.s)
 * C (.c)
 * C++ (.cpp)
 * FORTRAN (.f)
 * COBOL (.cob)

-## targets
+## Targets
-* all: creates the executable file
+* all: Creates the executable file.
-* clean: deletes build results
+* clean: Deletes build result and artifacts.
-* run: runs the built executable
+* run: Runs the built executable.
-* debugger: runs the build executable in a debugger
+* debugger: Runs the build executable in a debugger.
-* loc: displays lines of code
+* loc: Displays the amount of lines of code in the project.

-## todos
+## To-Do
-* reformat the output for something more fashionable (but still in 16 colors and ASCII), with colors
+* Reformat the output for something more fashionable (in 16 colors).
-* add targets for debug and release executables
+* Add targets for debug and release executables.
-* add targets to install/uninstall
+* Add targets to install/uninstall.

-## ideas
-a tool might be made, which generates such makefiles with parametric customization, like choosing which languages, what file extensions, and which toolchains will be used, and toggling some optional features on or off, such as colorization, etc.

-## license
+## License
-this work is under the 'do what the fuck you want to public license'
+This work is under the 'Do What the Fuck You Want To Public License' or WTFPL.